Police detain more than 20 people on first night of curfew aimed at protests in downtown Los Angeles

 Officials said the curfew was necessary to stop vandalism and theft by agitators after five days of protests, which have mostly been concentrated downtown.
 Demonstrations have also spread to other cities nationwide, including Dallas and Austin in Texas, and Chicago and New York, where thousands rallied and more arrests were made.

-The LA curfew, which is expected to last several days, covers a 1-square-mile (2.5-square-kilometer) section that includes an area where protests have occurred since Friday in the sprawling city of 4 million.
+LA's nightly curfew, which the mayor said would remain in effect as long as necessary, covers a 1-square-mile (2.5-square-kilometer) section that includes an area where protests have occurred since Friday in the sprawling city of 4 million.
 The city of Los Angeles encompasses roughly 500 square miles (1,295 square kilometers).

+"If there are raids that continue, if there are soldiers marching up and down our streets, I would imagine that the curfew will continue,” Mayor Karen Bass said.

 The tensions in LA and elsewhere emerged as immigration authorities seek to dramatically increase the number of daily arrests across the country.